-Dr. Yorke, a zoologist, spends mornings quietly walking the perimeter of Lake Palmdale looking for birds as part of his biological research.
+replacement water programs, and about the existing and proposed water bank and groundwater recharge The boards also learned about the feasibility of developing a joint groundwater recharge project within Big Rock Creek.
+Thompson presented the concept, which Chisam and his staff presented information about their At the workshop, AVEK General Manager Dwayne AVEK Lab Justin Livesay presents at the would differ from current recharge projects in that this would take water directly from the SWP and divert it into the dry Big Rock Creek.
+The water would recharge in the groundwater aguifer naturally, making it less expensive since it would not require pipelines, construction of a recharge basin and property purchases, said AVEK Assistant General Manager Matthew Knudson.
+In a separate meeting, the Antelope Valley State Water Contractors Association, which is composed of members from PWD, AVEK and LCID, voted unanimously to draft a memorandum of understanding for the Big Rock Creek project.
+This enables staff to begin outlining plans for the Research Reveals Lake Palmdale as an Important Bird Habitat About 250 bird species have been documented at Lake Palmdale and at least 53 of those species are known to be successfully breeding at the site, according to Antelope Valley College Professor Callyn Dr. Yorke, a zoologist, spends mornings quietly walking the perimeter of Lake Palmdale looking for birds as part of his biological research.
 He has observed numerous tree swallows flying low over the lake; marsh wrens vocalizing songs; and red-tailed hawks perched on nearby utility poles and on willows above the lake.
-At a recent Palmdale Water District Board meeting, Dr. Dr. Yorke has been a biology pro-fessor at AV College since 1984 and teaches a UCLA Yorke presented his findings that he has been documenting since he began his ornithology surveys at Lake Extension course titled "Birds of Southern California."
-For Palmdale in 1986.
-PWD, which owns Lake Palmdale and more information about his research, go to his website at uses it for water storage, has granted Dr. Yorke permission to access the lake.
-Leased to the Fin and Feather www.avconline.avc.edu/cyorke/.
-AVEK Lab irector Justin Livesay presents at the orkshop.
+At a recent Palmdale Water District Board meeting, Dr. Yorke presented his findings that he has been documenting since he began his ornithology surveys at Lake Palmdale in 1986.
+PWD, which owns Lake Palmdale and uses it for water storage, has granted Dr. Yorke permission to access the lake.
+Leased to the Fin and Feather Club, the lake is otherwise only open to club members.

-The boards also learned about the feasibility of developing a joint groundwater recharge project within Big Rock Creek.
-Thompson presented the concept, which would differ from current recharge projects in that this would take water directly from the SWP and divert it into the dry Big Rock Creek.
-The water would recharge in the groundwater aquifer naturally, making it less expensive since it would not require pipelines, construction of a recharge basin and property purchases, said AVEK Assistant General Manager Matthew Knudson.
-In a separate meeting, the Antelope Valley State Water Contractors Association, which is composed of members from PWD, AVEK and LCID, voted unanimously to draft a memorandum of understanding for the Big Rock Creek project.
-This enables staff to begin outlining plans for the project.
-Club, the lake is otherwise only open to club members.

 "By continuing my long-term monitoring of bird populations of Lake Palmdale, important contributions to ornithology in Southern California are being made," said Dr. Yorke.
 "Lake Palmdale remains largely an intact and viable breeding and wintering habitat for a great many bird species in the region."
 Some of the birds that use Lake Palmdale as a habitat are rare in Los Angeles County.
-Others like the ash-throated flycatcher visit the lake in the summer and migrate south to Mexico in the winter.
-"Lake Palmdale is one of the best birding areas in Southern California," Dr. Yorke told the Board.
-"It is one of the best kept secrets.
-(Lake Palmdale) really is a special place.
+Others like the ash-throated flycatcher visit the lake in the summer and migrate south to Mexico in the "Lake Palmdale is one of the best birding areas in Southern California," Ďr.
+Yorke told the Board."It is one of the best kept secrets.
+(Lake Palmdale) really is a special Dr. Yorke has been a biology professor at AV College since 1984 and teaches a UCLA Extension course titled "Birds of Southern California."
+For more information about his research, go to his website at www.avconline.avc.edu/cyorke/.